-O.K. a better title might be – How to pack for a 6 month trip around South America and still get to carry your bag on a plane.The photo on the lead page?
+O.K. a better title might be – How to pack for a 6 month trip and still get to carry your bag on a plane.The photo on the lead page?
 Absolutely, nothing to do with packing.
 They are “The Kelpies” spectacular sculptures just outside of Edinburgh where we spent the last weekend with friends.
-Well worth a visit if in the vicinity. http://www.thehelix.co.uk/things-to-do/the-kelpies/kelpies-tour/#.VyX78NR4WrU
+Well worth a visit if in the vicinity.

-Anyway, we shortly set off on our next trip which is around Peru, Ecuador, Colombia, Bolivia and Argentina.
-One of the main problems facing us is packing all that we need for the wide variety of climates and terrain we will encounter, from minus 20c on the Bolivian altiplano, to 30c and high humidity on the Caribbean beaches of Colombia.
+Our travels usually takes us on trips of 6 month plus.
+Often in South America, Europe or Asia and Australasia.
+One of the main problems facing us is packing all that we need for the wide variety of climates and terrain we will encounter.
+Sometimes from minus 20c on the Bolivian altiplano, to 30c and high humidity on the Caribbean beaches of Colombia.
 A nice problem to have, but somewhat challenging when everything has to fit in a 40 litre backpack measuring 56cm x 45cm x 25cm.
 This is our third trip to South America so we have hopefully now made most of the packing mistakes possible and learnt from those experiences.

 One would have thought that by now, airlines would have got there acts together and standardised baggage limits.
 Sadly it is not to be.